 Transactions and balances with related parties should be set out in the financial statements.
 Related parties will include the manager and trustee and parties by reason of their relationship with the manager and trustee.
-Related party transactions should be disclosed in accordance with generally accepted accounting practices.
+Related party transactions should be disclosed in accordance with FRS 24 "Related Party Disclosures".